 I am an art historian, writer, and instructor, with a wonderful job teaching Critical & Contextual Studies at Cornish College of the Arts.
-My art criticism appears regularly in The Seattle Times and other publications.
+My art criticism appears regularly in The Seattle Times and occasionally in other publications.

 I have only recently embarked on the wild ride of writing fiction.
 Inspired by my two daughters, I craft real world fantasies for young adults, stories that intermingle historical research with made-up mythologies.